Deltares/Wflow.jl/docs/src/intro/publications.md

 Azadeh Karami Fard, 2015.
 Modeling runoff of an Ethiopian catchment with WFLOW, MSc.
 Thesis, Vrije Universiteit, Amsterdam.

+Beusen, B. The effect of rooting depth on discharge and evapotranspiration in (semi-)arid areas, MSC Thesis, HWM, Wageningen University, 2021.

+Beusen, B. Plastic transport and the effect of climate change in the Rhine, Internship Deltares, 2021

 López López, P., 2018.
 Application of Global Hydrological Datasets for River Basin Modelling Utrecht University, Utrecht, the Netherlands, pp. 1-214, Doctoral dissertation.